writefayaz/rotatingbananas/content/docs/SAP_Extensibility_In_App_vs_BTP-2.md

 draft: false
 ---

-When working with SAP solutions, one key question always arises: **Should you extend In-App or go Side-by-Side with SAP BTP?** Let’s break it down using the extensibility patterns from the image.
+When working with SAP solutions, one key question always arises: **Should you extend In-App or go Side-by-Side with SAP BTP?**

 ---